Chia-Network/chips/README.md

 Feedback and discussion

 **Logistics**
-- The meeting information will be tracked with GitHub issues and project.
+- The meeting information will be tracked with GitHub [project](https://github.com/Chia-Network/chips/projects/2).
 - The agenda should be published two weeks before the actual meeting to give the community ample time to suggest agenda items or post questions about the CHIP.
 - The CHIPS presenter is responsible for taking the notes and feedback from the call as the call is mainly to create a space for the others to get initial feedback from the community.
 And send PR named chips-<CHIPS NUMBER>-meeting.md to /note.